Adenovirus infection: Cause and mechanism

 Adenovirus infection in humans are generally caused by Adenoviruses types B, C, E and F.

 Although epidemiologic characteristics of the adenoviruses vary by type, all are transmitted by direct contact, fecal-oral transmission, and occasionally waterborne transmission.
 Some types are capable of establishing persistent asymptomatic infections in tonsils, adenoids, and intestines of infected hosts, and shedding can occur for months or years.
 Some adenoviruses (e.g., serotypes 1, 2, 5, and 6) have been shown to be endemic in parts of the world where they have been studied, and infection is usually acquired during childhood.
 Other types cause sporadic infection and occasional outbreaks; for example, epidemic keratoconjunctivitis is associated with adenovirus serotypes 8, 19, and 37.
 Epidemics of febrile disease with conjunctivitis are associated with waterborne transmission of some adenovirus types, often centering on inadequately chlorinated swimming pools and small lakes.
 ARD is most often associated with adenovirus types 4 and 7 in the United States.
 Enteric adenoviruses 40 and 41 cause gastroenteritis, usually in children.
 For some adenovirus serotypes, the clinical spectrum of disease associated with infection varies depending on the site of infection; for example, infection with adenovirus 7 acquired by inhalation is associated with severe lower respiratory tract disease, whereas oral transmission of the virus typically causes no or mild disease.
 Outbreaks of adenovirus-associated respiratory disease have been more common in the late winter, spring, and early summer; however, adenovirus infections can occur throughout the year.

-Several adenoviruses, including Ad5, Ad9, Ad31, Ad36, Ad37, and SMAM1, have at least some evidence of causation of obesity in animals, adipogenesis in cells, and/or association with human obesity.
+Several adenoviruses, including Ad5, Ad9, Ad31, Ad36, Ad37, and SMAM1, have at least some evidence of causation of obesity in animals, adipogenesis in cells, or association with human obesity.

 Diagnosis

 Diagnosis is by signs and symptoms, and a laboratory test is not usually required.
 In some circumstances such as severe disease, when a diagnosis needs to be confirmed, a PCR test on blood or respiratory secretions may detect adenovirus DNA.
 Adenovirus can be isolated by growing in cell cultures in a laboratory.
-Other conditions that appear similar include whooping cough, influenza, parainfluenza, and respiratory syncytial virus.
+Other conditions that appear similar include whooping cough, influenza, parainfluenza, and respiratory syncytial virus (RSV).
 Since adenovirus can be excreted for prolonged periods, the presence of virus does not necessarily mean it is associated with disease.